Valleywide Veterinary Services

 Dr. Dave Rockwell has been with Valleywide since moving to Vermont in 2002.
 He is a partner at Valleywide.
 Dave grew up on a small dairy farm in New York State and graduated from the Cornell College of Veterinary Medicine in 1999.

 While at Cornell, Dave met his wife Karen DeMoy.
 Karen is a small animal veterinarian who works at the Animal Hospital of Hinesburg.
 Together, they live in Orwell with their children Heather, Natalie and Elisabeth.
 Dave's professional interests include setting up and evaluating reproductive programs, embryo transfer, obstetrics and surgery.

 While not at work, Dave enjoys spending his free time working outdoors, gardening, brewing and running.
 Dave and his family also occasionally host veterinary students that are doing externships at Valleywide.
 It's a great opportunity to promote dairy medicine while meeting future colleagues in the profession.

 Elizabeth Martens, DVM

-Dr. Elizabeth Martens is looking forward to joining Valleywide Veterinary Services in June, 2020.
+Dr. Elizabeth Martens joined Valleywide Veterinary Services in June, 2020.
 Having grown up on a farm in the Finger Lakes region of New York, she developed her love of cows from an early age.
 She raised organic replacement heifers as an FFA project throughout high school, then went on to obtain her Bachelor’s degree in Animal Science with a focus on dairy nutrition at Cornell University.

 In 2014, she joined the Peace Corps and served for 2 years as an agriculture volunteer in Panama.
 Her work focused on beef cattle husbandry including training farmers in artificial insemination.
 She also worked with a women’s small business group, taught English, and started a library in the local primary school.
 Elizabeth frequently uses her skills in teaching and Spanish to support the Hispanic workforce in Vermont through on-farm training and translation.

 Elizabeth is a 2020 graduate of the Cornell University College of Veterinary Medicine and a 2019 graduate of the Summer Dairy Institute.
 Her professional interests include calf health, milking systems and employee training.

-Elizabeth and her husband, Jorge live nearby.
+Elizabeth and her husband, Jorge live in Shoreham.
 Jorge is an agronomist from Panama.
-They enjoy gardening, hiking and kayaking together with their dog, Colita.
+They enjoy gardening, hiking and kayaking together with their dog, Colita and newly adopted farm cat, Leslie.